jonluca/Password-Security-Presentation/PITCHME.md

 ---

-Walk through average user's password selection process:
+Let's walk through an average user's password selection process:

 - Pick a password: mittens (their cat's name) |
 - Need a capital: Mittens |